I do _________ just to appease my home selling clients.

 Sell their home.

 That’s what home seller’s want.
 They don’t really care how the home gets sold.
 Just sell it.
 Sell it as quickly as possible.
 Sell it for as much as the market will bear.
 Put them through the least amount of pain possible.
+The fastest way to sell is by going to We Buy Houses real estate investors.

 That will make your home sellers happy.